The 11 O'Clock Show

-The 11 O'Clock Show is a satirical late-night British television comedy series on Channel 4 which featured topical sketches and commentary on news items.
+The 11 O'Clock Show was a satirical late-night British television comedy series on Channel 4 which featured topical sketches and commentary on news items.
 It ran between 30 September 1998 and 8 December 2000, most notably hosted by Iain Lee and Daisy Donovan.
-The show boosted the careers of the previously little-known Ricky Gervais, Sacha Baron Cohen (in character as Ali G), Jimmy Carr and Mackenzie Crook.
+The show boosted the careers of the previously little-known Ricky Gervais, Sacha Baron Cohen (in character as Ali G), Jimmy Carr, and Mackenzie Crook.

 Hosts and presenters

 The 11 O'Clock Show underwent a number of line-up changes during its run.
 There are numerous cases of external-segment reporters becoming studio hosts, and vice versa.
 Notable presenters and cast members included: